 - The number of students who took and passed a State licensing examination or professional certification examination, if any, during the reporting period: 0

-- The average starting salary for all school graduates employed during the reporting period – Dental Assisting Program: $14.75/hr, Orthodontic Assisting Program: $15.00/hr.
+- The average starting salary for all school graduates employed during the reporting period: a) Dental Assisting graduates: $14.75/hr. b)Orthodontic Assisting graduates: $15.00/hr.